fpasqu/kp2comparator/README.md

 ![Screen Shot2](images/screenshot_2.png)

-The second choice will let you see changes, indicating which entry has been updated and if there are now ones:
+The second choice will let you see changes, indicating which entry has been updated and if there are new ones:

 ![Screen Shot3](images/screenshot_3.png)